Cantonment (Pakistan): Administration of cantonments

-The administration of cantonments and management of the military lands inside and outside the cantonments is centrally controlled and supervised by the Military Lands and Cantonments Department, which is an attached department of the Ministry of Defense headed by a director general Hassan Raza Maneka.
 The director general is assisted by an additional director Ahmad Hamza Khan and a deputy director Ali Hassan at the headquarters.
 In addition, five Regional Deputy Directors based at Peshawar, Rawalpindi, Lahore, Karachi and Quetta supervise the respective cantonment boards in their jurisdiction.
 The Cantonment Executive Officer Faisal Masood is the principal executive at the local level.
 The board normally decides and lays down policies, while the executive officer executes these policies.
 He is the chief exponent of the board’s policies.
 He acts as an adviser and is a permanent officer specially trained in local administration.
 He is empowered to carry out the policies and decisions and ensure adherence to the various laws and bylaws.
 The presence of elected members in the board has a salutary effect, and is most beneficial for the civilian residents because the elected members are the medium to convey their views.
 The elected members play an important role in the development of public services in their respective areas.
 Development works are usually carried out in consultation with the respective elected members.
 Major development schemes are finalized in the budget meeting held before the beginning of the fiscal year, with the consent of all the members.

 The Cantonment Board is an organ of the local government and is free to formulate policies for local development within the frame work of the Cantonments Act and other government regulations.
 The board ordinarily holds one meeting each month.
 All matters are decided by majority, but in case of a tie, the matter is decided through the president's vote.
 All meetings of the board are open meetings, unless specifically directed otherwise by the president of the board.

 All Cantonments Boards work under the administrative control of the director general of Military Lands and Cantonments.
 The director general may issue various directives on important policy matters, and the Cantonment Boards comply with the same.
 All accounts are audited annually by the Audit Department of the Government of Pakistan.